sgarrow/primeProcess/readme.txt

         Can return results directly:  NO          YES       YES Can give each process a unique name:  YES         YES       NO

-During development I recommend getting your use case running via all 3 methods and verify that each gives the same answer.
-Then, if I had to which one to go to production with, go with executor.
+During development I recommend getting your use case running via all methods and verify that each gives the same answer.
+Then, if I had to choose which one to go to production with, I'd go with executor.

-Note, in particular, the worker function's result (returned value, if any) cannot be returned with the bruteForce method.
-So, what worker functions do is place anything it wants to return in a "queue".
+Note, in particular, the worker function's result (returned value, if any) cannot be returned directly with the bruteForce method.
+So, what th worker functions does is place anything it wants to return in a "queue".
 The q is passed from the top process (main) all the way down to the worker and then back up.

 Be aware that if 10 processes are running then they will/may be writing to the q simultaneously!
 That's okay, the q's are thread/process safe.
-It's amazing.

 Note also that the pool method cannot assign a unique name to each of the (identical) instances of the process (worker).
 Each line of the printed result begins with the name of the process that provided that particular result.
 So, the pool process names are all identical even though they are